 Located in the heart of the Cuyahoga Valley National Park, Peninsula is a charming small town with a population of just over 600 residents.
 This town was established in 1824, which lends itself well to the town’s rich history.

-The most popular outdoor activity is visiting the Cuyahoga Valley National Park.
-Here you can hike, bike, or watch your favorite birds.
-You can also see most of the sights by taking the scenic railroad train ride.
-The train ride is one of the more well known activities for visitors to the area.
+The most popular outdoor activity is visiting Cuyahoga Valley National Park.
+Here, you can hike, bike, or watch your favorite birds.
+You can also see most of the sights by taking the scenic railroad train ride, which is one of the more well-known activities for visitors to the area.

 Peninsula has a vibrant art scene, with several art galleries and studios in town.
 The Peninsula Art Academy hosts workshops and classes for those interested in improving their artistic skills.
 Additionally, you can visit G.A.R.
 Hall, is a historic building from the 1850s, which now serves as a venue for live music and entertainment events.